nasa/fprime/docs/Tutorials/GettingStarted/Tutorial.md

 through the above installation guide, and has a working F´ installation.

 The goal of this Tutorial is to build familiarity with the F´environment and tools.
-It does not walk the user through creation of new F´ items, but rather users the existing F´ `Ref` example as a place to operate the tools, learn the environment, and learn F´.
+It does not walk the user through creation of new F´ items, but rather use the existing F´ `Ref` example as a place to operate the tools, learn the environment, and learn F´.

 The full development process is covered in the [Math Component Tutorial](../MathComponent/Tutorial.md), which will build